 You’re looking at things like:

-While these costs don’t appear in your bill of materials, their impact is real.
-Indirect procurement influences:
+While these costs don’t appear in your bill of materials, their impact is very real.
+Indirect procurement system influences:

-In service-heavy sectors like healthcare, banking, and SaaS, where the “product” is mostly intangible, indirect procurement often takes center stage.
-It sort of determines how effectively teams can deliver value to customers.
+In service-heavy sectors like healthcare, banking, and SaaS, where the “product” is mostly intangible, indirect procurement is often known as the primary driver of operational efficiency.
+It largely determines how effectively teams can deliver value to customers.

 Managing indirect procurement can be tricky.